max-mapper/hexbin/readme.md

 here is an example of a great PR: https://github.com/maxogden/hexbin/pull/5

+### Note

+You do not need to rebuild the site in your PR, in fact this makes merges more complicated for maintainers.
+Please let the maintainers handle rebuilding after merges.

 # for maintainers

 after merging PRs/adding new hexes you have to build the site: